Car Insurance Refunds: How They Work

 Cancel Your Policy in Writing or by Phone

-Contact your insurer and request cancellation, noting the exact date.
-Ask for written or email confirmation, since that date determines how your refund is calculated.
-The method you use to cancel, whether by phone, online or written notice, can affect how quickly your refund is processed.
+Contact your insurer and request cancellation, specifying the exact date.
+Ask for written or email confirmation because that date determines how your refund is calculated.
+The cancellation method (phone, online or written notice) can affect how quickly the refund is processed.

 2. 2